 Grilled Garlic Chicken with Red Pepper Aioli

 Grilled Garlic Chicken with Red Pepper Aioli is perfect for a low-carb dinner, and this can be cooked on a stove-top grill pan if you don’t have an outdoor grill.
-See other serving suggestions for the Garlic Chicken if you don’t want to make the sauce.
+See other serving suggestions of what to serve with the Garlic Chicken if you don’t want to make the red pepper sauce.

 Years ago I got infatuated with the Roasted Red Pepper and Garlic Aioli Sauce that my friend Margarethe introduced me to.
 I love eating that sauce on just about everything, but this Grilled Garlic Chicken with Red Pepper Aioli was an especially tasty way to serve this delicious sauce, and I’m reminding you about it for my Friday Favorites pick this week!

 This is a simple marinade and you can even put chicken in the fridge to marinate when you go to bed at night, and then cook it after work the next day.
 The chicken is tasty, but most of all, it’s a great vehicle for delivering the red pepper sauce to your mouth!